Deploying, and Where to Take It

 Notice what you're committing: source *and* output, together.
 Some people find committing generated files inelegant; the trade is that your repo needs no build step on GitHub's side - no Actions workflow, no CI configuration.
 For a personal blog built by a script you own, boring wins.
 When that bothers you enough, "build in CI" is on the list below.

 The core is done, and it's genuinely yours.
-The honest extension list, roughly in the order people want them:
+The real extension list, roughly in the order people want them:

 A static site generator, from an empty folder: a frontmatter parser that fails loudly, a Markdown pipeline, a template engine you wrote in four lines and understand completely, an index, tag archives, a standards-compliant RSS feed, a dev server with an auto-rebuild loop, and a deployed site with a URL.